Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 # Resource Objects

 The OpenDirect API is a RESTful API that supports JSON.
-This section defines as JSON schemas the resource objects used by the API.
+This section uses JSON schemas to define the resource objects used by the API.
 For a diagram that shows the relationships between these resources, see Resource Model.